Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 Introduction
 ------------

-Social Scientists have studies networks for a long time.
+Social Scientists have studied networks for a long time.
 A lot of the theory behind network analysis in fact comes from the social sciences where we studied relationships between people, groups, and organizations [citation Moreno, J.L., Jennings, H.H.: Who Shall Survive?: A New Approach to the Problem of Human Interrelations.
 Nervous and Mental Disease Publishing Co., Washington, D.C.
-(1934).
+(1934)].
 What’s different today is the scale of the data available to us to perform this analysis.
-Instead of studying a group of 25 participants in a karate club (citation), we now have data about 100s of millions of people communicating with each other online through social media channels, or hundreds of thousands of employees in a large multinational organizations collaborating on projects.
+Instead of studying a group of 25 participants in a karate club (Zachary, W. W. (1977).
+"An Information Flow Model for Conflict and Fission in Small Groups".
+Journal of Anthropological Research.
+33 (4): 452–473.), we now have data about hundreds of millions of people communicating with each other through social media channels, or hundreds of thousands of employees in a large multinational organizations collaborating on projects.
 This increased scale requires us to explore new methods of answering the same questions that we used to be interested in, as well as opens up avenues to answer new questions that could not be answered before.

 ---